What is cyber security and safety? Things you need to know

 What are some common cyber threats?

-Anything that could put your personal details or your online safety at risk.
-Here are some of the more common cyber threats.
+Cyber threats are anything that put your personal info or online safety at risk.
+Here are some of the most common threats.

 Phishing